opencontainers-sec/go-containersec/README.md

 # go-containersec
-a security module for container runtime
+a golang security module for container runtime